TFP / TFCD Photo Shoot Singapore

 - can fit into the themes that I wish to create

-- make extra effort to find out about me
+- make extra effort to find out about me and my work

 Note: I'm only doing one or two themes of my choice for each shoot.
 For models who are looking to own a full professional modelling portfolio that can show different styles, do engage my photography services instead.
 Nevertheless, some new models are able to secure jobs after just a single shoot with me.